ALTER INDEX

 -

-An imbalance occurs due to a particular index growing faster than expected and is needed on a different node.
+An imbalance occurs due to a particular index growing faster than expected, and a replica is needed on a different node.

 -